-01 To retain and conserve original verandahs and balconies and their associated detailing and components.

-- 02 To encourage the reinstatement of traditional open balconies and verandahs where verandahs and balconies have been altered or removed. - iniper 2021 03 To promote sympathetic contemporary design of new rear balconies and verandahs that responds to the historic character of the area.
+- 01 To retain and conserve original verandahs and balconies and their associated detailing and components. - 02 To encourage the reinstatement of traditional open balconies and verandahs where verandahs and balconies have been altered or removed. - ,Jary 03 To promote sympathetic contemporary design of new rear balconies and verandahs that responds to the historic character of the area.

-- Original verandahs and balconies are not to be altered except for the reinstatement of C.1 original detail, and the reversal of unsympathetic alterations.
-Patterns of replacement cast iron should be based on physical or documentary evidence of original cast iron elements on the building or in the group. - C2 Verandahs and balconies may be reinstated where they have been known to exist at an earlier date.
-The design must be consistent with the architectural style, materials and detailing of the building and the group, where the building is part of a group. - C3 The step down from the main roof to the balcony roof must be retained or reinstated where a new or replacement balcony or reinstatement of a balcony is proposed. - C4 The heights of original balustrade panels and rain must conform to the heights of original and appropriate balustrades within Paddington. balustrade heights may only be increased by inserting a fine horizontal bar above the existing balustrade, supported behind the existing balustrade. - C5 New verandahs and balconies are not permitted at the upper levels if the building is part of an unaltered group of building - C6 If the building is part of a latered group of buildings, a rear balcony is permitted where: - a) the original rear vindow opening is widened to a maximum of 1.2m to accommodate a pair of traditionally scaled French doors; - b) the balcon width does not exceed the width of the door opening by more than 300mm and must not have a depth greater than 600mm; - c) the halcony is a similar form to a traditional balcony, but is detailed in a contemporary manner; and - glass balustrade is not used. - New rear upper floor balconies and verandahs must be designed with regard to the amenity of adjoining and adjacent properties.
-Privacy screens may be required to reduce the impact of new balconies. - Verandahs and balconies on infill buildings must be of a contemporary design and materials that demonstrate an appropriate response to the relevant aspects of the historic context.
+- Original verandahs and balconies are not to be altered except for the reinstateneous of C1 original detail, and the reversal of unsympathetic alterations.
+Patterns of replacement cast iron should be based on physical or documentary evidence of original cast ir or elements on the building or in the group. - C2 Verandahs and balconies may be reinstated where they have been known to exist at an earlier date.
+The design must be consistent with the architectural style, materials and detailing of the building and the group, where the building in part of a group. - C3 The step down from the main roof to the balcony roof must be retained or reinstated where a new or replacement balcony or reinstatement of a balcony is proposed. - The heights of original balustrade panels and rais must conform to the heights of original C4 and appropriate balustrades within Paddington, Balustrade heights may only be increased by inserting a fine horizontal bar above the existing balustrade, supported behind the existing balustrade. - C5 New verandahs and balconies are not permitted at the upper levels if the building is part of an unaltered group of buildings. - If the building is part of an altered group of buildings, a rear balcony is permitted where: C6 - a) the original rear window opening is widened to a maximum of 1.2m to accommodate a pair of traditionally scaled French doors; - b) the balcory width does not exceed the width of the door opening by more than 300mm and must not have a depth greater than 600mm; - c) the bacony is a similar form to a traditional balcony, but is detailed in a contemporary manner; and